Student Code of Conduct | ser-ninos

 • Loitering in unauthorized areas

-• Use or operation of electronic devices, including beepers, cell phones, electronic pagers, laptops, tablets, smart watches or any other type of electronic communication system with Wi-Fi or carrier-based internet connectivity on school campuses, or at functions during school hours, in a manner that disrupts the educational process.
-In addition to disciplinary action, the unauthorized use or operation of paging devices will result in confiscation.
+• Use or operation of personal electronic devices, including beepers, cell phones, electronic pagers, laptops, tablets, smart watches, air pods, air bud, or any other type of electronic communication system with Wi-Fi or carrier-based internet connectivity on school campuses, or at functions during school hours, is not allowed.
+In addition to disciplinary action, the unauthorized use or operation of electronic devices will result in confiscation.
 The principal or another administrator will notify the parent.
 A $15 administrative fee payable to SER-Niños will be charged for the return of the device.
-Paging devices not claimed will be disposed of.
+Electronic devices not claimed will be disposed of.

 • Violation of the school’s mandatory school-uniform policy